finaptic/terms-and-conditions/Benji_TermsConditions/Benji_Product_Agreement.md

 In particular, you are responsible for:

-- all your Benji Account transactions;
+- all your Benji Business Operating Account transactions;

 - verifying your account transaction history regularly and notifying customer service of any error, discrepancy or possible fraudulent transaction within 30 days of the transaction.
 The transaction will be considered final and accurate following this period;

-- maintaining the security of your Benji Account and card, and Benji app;
+- maintaining the security of your Benji Business Operating Account and card, and Benji app;

 - having a device that is able to receive wireless text messaging services and access the Internet;